icgc-dcc/dcc-cm/ansible/README.md

+ICGC DCC - Ansible

-Ansible scripts for ETL, Portal and Submission
+Ansible scripts for ETL, Portal and Submission systems

 _NOTE_: `./portal` needs to be integrated into the rest of the configuration.
-It was copied from `dcc/dcc-portal/src/main/ansiable`
+It was copied from `dcc/dcc-portal/src/main/ansible`